stylersnico/IIS-10-Secure-TLS/README.md

 Profiles for IISCrypto to get A or A+ grade on SSLLabs.
 Support for TLS 1.0 or 1.2.
 Copyleft (C) Nicolas Simond - 2016

-This script is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Theses profiles are free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This script is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Theses profiles are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this script.
+You should have received a copy of the GNU General Public License along with theses profiles.
 If not, see <http://www.gnu.org/licenses/gpl.txt>

 ##About this repository
 Profiles for IISCrypto to get A or A+ grade on SSLLabs.